Yuuki Tanaka: Professional career

 Tanaka turned professional in February 2012, just prior to her graduation from Waseda.
 Her coach has been Atsushi Okutaka since April 2012.
 In June 2012, she won her first ITF title, partnering with her former Waseda teammate Kuwata to win the $10k Mie outdoor tournament, defeating Akari Inoue and Kaori Onishi in the final.

 In March 2013, Tanaka won her first ITF singles title, defeating Kuwata in the final of the $10k Kōfu hardcourt tournament.
 In the same month, Tanaka and Kuwata were named as part of Japan's five-member women's tennis team for the 2013 Summer Universiade in Kazan, Russia.

 In July 2013, Japan won the gold medal in the women's team event at the Summer Universiade.
 In the main draw of the women's singles, Tanaka's teammates Sachie Ishizu and Kuwata won gold and bronze respectively.
 Tanaka was the top seed in the consolation draw of the women's singles and won the final against the fourth member of the Japanese team, Megumi Nishimoto.
 Tanaka and Ishizu were seeded fifth in the women's doubles event and lost in the quarterfinals.

 In November 2015, Tanaka advanced to the second round of the Ando Securities Open, losing to eventual runner-up, top seed Nao Hibino.
 Later the same month, Tanaka and her partner Luksika Kumkhum advanced to the final of the doubles draw of the Dunlop World Challenge, losing in a match tie-break to Akiko Omae and Peangtarn Plipuech.

 In the first half of 2016, Tanaka partnered Mana Ayukawa in the finals of two ITF tournaments in Mildura and Karuizawa, but the pair lost in two sets on both occasions.
 In August, Tanaka's doubles ranking had improved to her career-best No. 216 and she made her WTA Tour main-draw debut at the Jiangxi International Open, partnering Tian Ran in the doubles event.
-The pair lost to top seeds Wang Yafan and Yang Zhaoxuan in the first round.
+The pair lost to top seeds Wang Yafan and Yang Zhaoxuan in round one.